amitu/amitu.github.com/_posts/2012-12-15-guns-vs-mobs.md

 for self defence.
 They are sold because men love toys and they are very profitable for gun manufacturers.

+I think everyone will agree that unless a government provides reasonable gaurantees about access to police protection in a timely fashion, if I report a crime, if police comes within a few minutes, unless that happens, government has no right to take away our ability to protect ourselves from criminals using whatever means we can muster, including guns.

+Sure easier access to guns means more criminals will have them, and they will use them against us when committing crime, but the equation will completely change for us.
+Today criminals know we are utterly helpless and they know police will take forever to come, for criminals attacking us has no risk.
+They can escape police by moving states.
+They have no risk of getting hurt during crime.
+One can argue that if lets say 10% of population had guns, then criminals will have to take this factor into consideration.
+This will reduce the instances of crime.

+So we can see that easier access to guns will both increase some kind of crime and decrease some other kind of crime.
+Whether or not guns should be allowed is not a decision we can take without doing comprehensive analysis of these two factors.

+This becomes even more important for a third world country like India where police is no where adequate to provide even any semblance of protection.
+Police in India comes only after a crime has been comitted, the response time of Indian police, from filing a complaint on phone to police reaching the crime scene is measured in hours if not days.
+No politician has even promised that this delay will come to minutes ever.
+It will require massive beefing up of police forces, improvement in their infrastructure, much larger footprint of petrol cars on the ground, bigger budget and so on.
+We have no money for that.

 ----

 #### Research